Published November 10, 2021. Update August 24, 2023.

-If you're an investor in the Detroit area, it's important to know the bottom line for every rental in your portfolio.
+If you're an investor in the Detroit area, knowing the bottom line for every rental in your portfolio is essential.
 In other words, are your investments profitable?
 Will a potential property be profitable?

 Even though certain properties may appeal to you for various reasons, it's critical to assess the ROI to make sure you're staying on track.
 Of course, ensuring you have the best rental rate is an important component of your ROI, but that's not the only factor determining returns.

 Understanding Return on Investment

 Return on investment is a way to understand how much money, or profit, you make on an investment.
 This amount is expressed as a percentage, so it's more easily understood as a profitability ratio.

 Understanding ROI helps people in the real estate investing industry keep track of how their investment dollars are being spent and what they're getting back in return.
-While having money leftover at the end of the month is a good sign, it's not the best indicator of "profitability."
+While having money left over at the end of the month is a good sign, it's not the best indicator of "profitability."

 The Calculation for ROI on a Rental Property

 First, your investment cost is how much you initially paid for the property and any money that went into upgrades or renovations.

-So, if you collect $1,800 a month in rent but have $300 in expenses, then the monthly return would be $1,500.
+So, if you collect $1,800 a month in rental income but have $300 in expenses, then the monthly return would be $1,500.
 The annual income would be $18,000.

 An Example Calculation